rust-lang/rust/docs/dev/architecture.md

 **Architecture Invariant:** these crates explicitly care about being incremental.
-The core invariant we maintain is "typing inside a function's body never invalidates global derived data".
-IE, if you change the body of `foo`, all facts about `bar` should remain intact.
+The core invariant we maintain is "typing inside a function's body never invalidates global derived data". i.e., if you change the body of `foo`, all facts about `bar` should remain intact.

 **Architecture Invariant:** hir exists only in context of particular crate instance with specific CFG flags.
 The same syntax may produce several instances of HIR if the crate participates in the crate graph more than once.